Reinstate Passenger Rail Services on the Tottenham Branch Line

 0 have signed.
 Let’s get to 1,000!

-Sydney is becoming overcrowded and many families are now struggling to afford their own homes, pay rents or even cover the cost to commute across the city.
-Sydney is rapidly becoming unaffordable, overcrowded and quite frankly no longer a nice place to live - and as Dick Smith said, "It's like termites living in high-rises".
+Sydney is becoming overcrowded and many families are now struggling to buy a home, pay exhorbitent rents or even cover the cost to commute across the city.
+Sydney is rapidly becoming unaffordable, overcrowded and chaotic - and as Dick Smith said, "It's like termites living in high-rises".
+And now the Government wants to send new migrants to regional areas to ease congestion in these ever-increasing "termite mound-like" suburbs.

-Decentralisation is the answer to many of the problems being faced in overcrowded cities like Sydney.
+Decentralisation is the answer to many of the problems being faced in overcrowded cities like Sydney and Melbourne, including where to house new migrants.
 However, before people will consider moving out west, they need to be reassured that the infrastructure they will need to commute to jobs is already in place.
+Many new migrants will not be in a position to buy a family car and will be relying 100% on public transport.

-Passenger services on the Tottenham Branch Line were shut down back in the 1970's and when that happened, all the towns along its route suffered terribly.
-People moved away in droves, businesses closed and basic services were shut down one after the other.
+Passenger services on the Tottenham Branch Line were closed back in 1974 and when that happened, all the towns along its route suffered terribly - people moved away in droves, businesses closed and basic services were shut down one after the other.
 Towns like Tullamore, Albert, Tottenham, Bogan Gate and Trundle all became close to becoming 'ghost towns' and each of those communities can now only boast populations of a few hundred people.

-But there's a light at the end of the tunnel in the form of the Inland Rail Line which will soon be linking Parkes with both Melbourne and Brisbane.
-The Tottenham Branch Line also connects with Parkes which could easily bring commuters to and from that city for work.
-The city of Parkes is on a projectory to becoming one of the largest inland industrial and logistics hubs in Australia, due to its positioning on the Inland Rail line and the main east-west transcontinental line.
-So there will soon be more jobs than people in this region.
+But there's a light at the end of the tunnel in the form of the new Inland Rail Line which will soon be linking Parkes with both Melbourne and Brisbane.
+The Tottenham Branch Line also connects with Parkes (via Bogan Gate), which could easily bring commuters to and from that city for work.
+The city of Parkes is on a projectory to become one of the largest inland industrial and logistics hubs in Australia, due to its positioning on the Inland Rail Line and the main east-west Transcontinental Line.
+That city is also being earmarked as the logical site for Australia's first Inland International Freight Airport - so there will soon be more jobs than people in this region.